-- 561 Environmental Awareness (Such as but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - Tree planting on city property, roadways, parks, etc. - B. Home landscaping - C. Composting
+561 Environmental Awareness: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include:

+- a.
+Tree planting on city property, roadways, parks, etc.

+- b.
+Home landscaping

+- c.
+Composting

-562 Production and Marketing (such as but not limited to:)
+562 Production and Marketing: Examples include:

-- A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - 563 Experimental Horticulture (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. "Science Fair" type of exhibit involving experimental work with plants - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices - 564 Horticultural Project Exhibits (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. How to propagate plants - B. How to force spring bulbs - C. How to start seeds - D. How to graft cacti - E. How to dry herbs
+- a.
+Vegetable garden planted for home and/or market use. - b.
+The planting, production, or management of fruit plantings. - c.
+The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials.

+563 Experimental Horticulture: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include:

+- a.
+"Science fair" type of exhibit involving experimental work with plants - b.
+Comparison of different varieties of vegetables or annual flowers - c.
+Comparison of mulching or other cultural practices

+564 Horticultural Project Exhibits: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include:.

+- a.
+How to propagate plants

+- b.
+How to force spring bulbs

+- c.
+How to start seeds

+- d.
+How to graft cacti

+- e.
+How to dry herbs